michaeltd/dots/README.md

     How to migrate my .dots in new systems.

-    <p style="color:red;">Do not attempt to run this script unless you are fully aware of the ramifications of the situation you put your self into.<br />Use at your own risk!</p>
+    Do not attempt to run this script unless you are fully aware of the ramifications of the situation you put your self into.

 * Some WM's
 * Backup includes, excludes.